-This Report was published in July and sets out research, evidence gathering and discussions with health care professionals, patients, artists, MPs and policy makers.
+Published in July 2017 this report sets out research, evidence gathering and discussions with patients, health care professionals, artists, MPs and policy makers.
 It was produced by the All Party Parliamentary Group on Arts, Health and Wellbeing following two years of inquiry.

-I've attended several APPG meetings over the last couple of years and noticed a commitment from everyone there including cross party MPs to the concept of the arts as beneficial for health and wellbeing.
-It just seemed like they were looking for more evidence.
+I've attended several APPG meetings over the last couple of years and noticed a commitment from all in the room, including cross party MPs, to the idea the arts are beneficial for health and wellbeing.

 It also hopes that: